MODULE 5: SUSTAINABLE CITIES

 You will explore the challenges cities face these days: climate change, energy supplies and housing shortages are examples.

-You will learn:
+You will understand how:

-Specialization 1: Public Administration
+SpecialiSation 1: Public Administration

-Specialization 2: Global and European Studies
+SpecialiSation 2: Global and European Studies

-The specialization Global and European Studies offers students the opportunity to focus on the international and European dimensions of societal challenges.
+The specialisation Global and European Studies offers students the opportunity to focus on the international and European dimensions of societal challenges.
 One module focuses on current European crises, such as Brexit.
 The other module focuses on the position of Europe in the world.
 You learn how the European Union operates as one international institution among the big powers in the world, such as China or the U.S.